apimeister/unpatched-server/README.md

 ### Self-signed certificate example

 1. Make a new folder `./self-signed-certs` and cd into it
-2. Generate an internal rootCA pair and leaf Cert
+2. Generate an internal rootCA pair and leaf Cert - change IP if not using localhost!
 3. copy `rootCA.crt` to agent host and follow instructions in [agent repo](https://github.com/apimeister/monitor-agent)

 ```shell